ta0kira/locking-container/readme.txt

 second container is the same as attempting to lock the same container again.

 See simple.cpp for an example.
-You might also want to compile/run test.cpp to make sure that 'mutex_container' works properly on the target system.
+You might also want to compile/run test.cpp to make sure that 'locking_container' works properly on the target system.

 Kevin P. Barry [ta0kira@gmail.com], 20150101